derockit/Project-Gutenberg/README.md

 # Project Gutenberg

 A redistribution of project Gutenberg.
-It includes English, not copyrighted ones.
+It includes English, not copyrighted books.

 ## Usage

-The `database.sqlitle` contains an index from all crawled items.
+The `database.sqlitle` contains an index from all existing items.

 You can also generate the paths by the book ids yourselves: